ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:843150][end:859760]] And if you're thinking in terms of the free energy principle or Bayesian inference, then you'll immediately see the concentration of this molecule is encoding a prior probability, the bacterium's prior probability for what its environment is like.

 14:20 [[start:860450][end:871300]] And the zero point, the default value of that encoding, is the ligand concentration in which the bacterium does nothing.
-[[start:872310][end:890710]] So a QRF in general can be characterized as an expected value, which is here the concentration of this molecule p y phosphorylated plus a bunch of computation, which is all the rest of the things in this diagram.
+[[start:872310][end:890710]] So a QRF in general can be characterized as an expected value, which is here the concentration of this molecule pY phosphorylated plus a bunch of computation, which is all the rest of the things in this diagram.

 14:51 [[start:891950][end:897130]] So this is a very simple QRF that's embodied by a bacteria.
 [[start:897470][end:908670]] Here's a more complicated QRF that's embodied by eukaryotic cells, or more complicated cells like our cells.